Melthen-bor/golden-pixel-dungeon/README.md

 	this is a fork of shattered pixel dungeon this may or may not work
 # important information below
-	This reciporator has been abandoned in favor of shattered-golden-pixel-dungeon
+	This reciporatory has been abandoned in favor of shattered-golden-pixel-dungeon